wavemotion-dave/StellaDS/README.md

 * Savekey Support with backing 32K EEPROM
 * FA2 and Cherity supported with backing EEPROM support
 * Most popular bankswitching is supported up to 256K EF/DF/SB and 512K 3E and 3F schemes with up to 32K of RAM
-* DPC+ and CDFJ/CDFJ schemes do not support ARM-assisted games (the ARM core on a Harmony cart runs at 70MHz... more than the speed of the original DS hardware!)
+* High score support with up to 10 scores for each game
+* Manuals for more than 100 of the common games included
+* Keypad overlay for Star Raiders

 Copyright :
 -----------------------